"Direct Express Investigations"

 If you do not have your Direct Express card number or Social Security number, here is what you need to do to talk to a live person:

-Wait while the auto-attendant goes through the messages below a few times, then you will be transferred automatically to a customer service representative:
+Wait while the auto-attendant goes through the messages below a few times

-• We are sorry, we did not receive your selection – Please try again, your 16 digit card number is in front of your card, To re-enter your card number, press 1
+• We are sorry, we did not receive your selection – Please try again, your 16-digit card number is in front of your card, To re-enter your card number, press 1

 • To access your card account information using your Social Security number, press 2

-• To find out the status of your previously ordered card. press 3
+• To find out the status of your previously ordered card.
+Press 3

-• If your card has been lost, stolen or damaged, press 4
+• If your card has been lost, stolen, or damaged, press 4

 After the system goes through the above message three or four times, you will be transferred automatically to a customer service representative.